AdobeDocs/audience-manager.it-IT/help/using/integration/aam-dfp.md

 ---

-# DFP come destinazione di Audience Manager {#dfp-as-an-audience-manager-destination}
+# DFP as an Audience Manager Destination {#dfp-as-an-audience-manager-destination}

-Configuralo [!DNL DFP] come destinazione e invia i dati dei segmenti di Audience Manager a quella piattaforma.
+Set up [!DNL DFP] as a destination and send Audience Manager segment data to that platform.

-La documentazione in questa sezione descrive il metodo obsoleto di integrazione con [!DNL DFP] ed è stato rimosso.
-Per [!DNL DFP] le integrazioni, consultate [Integrare DFP tramite tag Google Publisher (GPT)](../integration/gpt-aam-destination/gpt-aam-requirements.md).
+The documentation in this section described the outdated method of integrating with [!DNL DFP] and has been removed.
+For [!DNL DFP] integrations, see [Integrate DFP using Google Publisher Tags (GPT)](../integration/gpt-aam-destination/gpt-aam-requirements.md).